 Birth Order Theory: Insights Into Your Personality

 The study of personality and its formation has interested researchers and scientists for centuries.
-Personality refers an individual's different patterns of thinking, behaving, and feeling.
+Personality refers to an individual's different patterns of thinking, behaving, and feeling.
 People's personalities encompass nearly every aspect of their human experience.
-Studying personality usually falls into two categories:
+Studying personalities usually falls into two categories:

-There are many theories of how personality forms, adapts, and is affected by the external environment.
-Birth order theory was developed by Alfred Adler in the twentieth century.
-It stated the order in which a child was born impacted his or her personality.
+There are many theories of how personality forms, adapts, and is affected by one's external environment.
+One personality study focuses on a person's birth order.
+Birth order theory was developed by Alfred Adler in the twentieth century; it stated: the order in which a child was born impacted his or her personality.
+We will go over this further in this article.

 Birth Order Theory: Adler's Research